Contents

 7.4 Highlight markup

-specific styles for code blocks.
+highlight.js specific styles for code blocks.

 Basic type markup: